 How Secure is Chip-and-PIN Authentication?

-But how secure is chip-and-PIN authentication?
-Read on to learn more about why your card now features this security measure, how it works, and why there may still be better payment alternatives out there if you’re concerned about fraud.
+But just how secure is chip-and-PIN authentication?
+In this article, we'll explore why your card now includes this security measure, how it works, and whether there are other payment options that offer even greater protection against fraud.

 How Chip-and-PIN Got Its Start